rkstar/ed/docs/ed.md

 ## Importing Classes Locally

 If you'd like to import files from outside of the ed "lib" folder, you can use the `local` method to load any classes and dependencies relative to the file ed was loaded from.

+## Importing With Your Own Path

+If you'd like to import files from another directory, or just prefer to use absolute or actual paths, ed will detect any slashes (/) and will load that path as is.
+Please note file extensions will be required in this mode.

 *__NOTE__*
 There is a second legacy method in this class called `load` which acts identically to `import`.